toschoch/docker-rsync/README.md

 Overview
 --------
-Rsync connection containers from/to for blob storage upload to server.
+Rsync connection containers from/to for blob storage upload to server and possibility of notifying a solr server.
 A compose file with a test setup and customized containers.

 Change-Log
 ----------